richardeschloss/nuxt-vite/README.md

 > npm i -g vite

+2.
+A) Install deps via **npm**:
-2. Clone this repo and in project root, install deps:
+Clone this repo and in your project root, install deps:

 > npm i

-3. In project root/vite folder, install deps there too:

-> npm i
+> cd vite && npm i

+Alternatively you can just change the commited "postinstallx" script to "postinstall".
+Then, it'll just be a single "npm i" run at the project root.

+B) Install deps via **yarn**:

+> yarn

+Since yarn workspaces were set up, it's just one command.

 ## Running:

 1. Start Nuxt.

-> npm run dev
+> npm run dev:nuxt # or yarn dev:nuxt

 2. Start Vite. (a separate terminal)

-> npm run dev:vite
+> npm run dev:vite # or yarn dev:vite

+3. Start both at once:

+> npm run dev # or yarn vite

 NUXT will be running on port 3000. http://localhost:3000 Vite will be on port 3001. http://localhost:3001

+Customize the scripts as you see fit.
+It'll try to auto-open to the browser to the app's URL.
+For linux, the command is "xdg-open [URL]", darwin it's "open [URL]", and win32, it's "cmd /c start [URL]"

 ## Usage: